 SPREEWALD: BLEICHE RESORT & SPA

 We took the train from Berlin an hour away to the lovely Spreewald to celebrate my birthday at Bleiche Resort & Spa.
 The resort is near the quaint town of Burg but completely tucked away from any busy city life.
 The minute you drive into the lush grounds of Bleiche your problems quickly drift away and relaxation mode is in full swing.
 I couldn't believe how vast the property was.
 All the buildings are connected in some way and you could spend your entire time there just exploring the marvelously decorated rooms, each entirely different from the next.
 There are cozy nooks for enjoying a coffee and a book, a vibrant bar where guests gather in the evenings for music and chatting before dinner, and trails around the property if you want to get some exploring and quiet time in.
-The resort is surrounded by the winding canals that make up Spreewald where you're able to rent boats to paddle around the enchanting region that is rich in history and tradition.
+The resort is surrounded by the winding canals that make up Spreewald where you're able to rent canoes to paddle around the enchanting region that is rich in history and tradition.
 The unique landscape that has been designated by UNESCO a "biosphere reserve," was formed by the ice-age and is made up of over 200 little canals that were used for traditional irrigation.

 SPA& fitness center